hms-dbmi/pic-sure/README.md

 This is the git repository for version 2+ of the PIC-SURE API.

+## Build
 The build consists of the following top level maven modules:

-pic-sure-api-data - for anything database related
+*  pic-sure-api-data - for anything database related

-pic-sure-api-war - the actual packaged web application
+*  pic-sure-api-war - the actual packaged web application

-pic-sure-api-wildfly - a fully configured wildfly environment which serves as an example configuration as well as an integration testing environment.
+*  pic-sure-api-wildfly - a fully configured wildfly environment which serves as an example configuration as well as an integration testing environment.

-pic-sure-resources - the API that resources must implement to become PIC-SURE compatible as well as any resources we choose to develop(HAIL, i2b2, gNOME, etc)
+*  pic-sure-resources - the API that resources must implement to become PIC-SURE compatible as well as any resources we choose to develop(HAIL, i2b2, gNOME, etc)

+To build the entire project, change directory to the projects top level, and execute:

+`mvn clean install`

+## Deployment

 In order to run the app for development you need to set the following environment variables: